protozis/LBM_CYMB/README.md

 ## Build from Source
 ### Dependences

-Most C programs are written in ISO C. However, some of the environmental configuration would be nasty for `clang` when you are compiling OpenCL kernel program, `glibc` is recommended instead.
-As for the The OpenCL driver, it really depend on the platform you have.
+Most C programs are written in ISO C. However some of the environmental configuration would be nasty for `clang` when you are compiling OpenCL kernel program. `glibc` is recommended instead.
+As for the The OpenCL driver, it really depends on the platform you have.
 You should check your OS instruction for the driver packages needed.
 In Archlinux they are

 **Runtime**
 - OpenCL (For C binary)